nlyu1/nlyu1.github.io/_pages/about.md

 Organization
 ======

-1. [Theoretical research projects](/publications): overview and links to my theoretical research projects.
+1. [Theoretical research](/publications): overview of my research publications.
-2. [Projects](/projects), including hands-on experience in quantum experimentation.
+2. [Experimental projects](/projects): summary of my hands-on experience in quantum experimentation.
 3. [Notes and teaching materials](/talks): a collection of my notes from coursework, self-study, and teaching assistance; they offer a growing set of tools for tackling research problems.

 Research interest